tristanpenman/valijson/README.md

 ## JSON Schema Support ##

-Valijson supports most of the constraints defined in [Draft 3](http://tools.ietf.org/search/draft-zyp-json-schema-03) and [Draft 4](http://tools.ietf.org/search/draft-zyp-json-schema-04) of the JSON Schema specification.
+Valijson supports most of the constraints defined in [Draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html)

-The exceptions for Draft 3 are:
+The main exceptions are

- - disallow
- - extends
- - format (optional)
- - readonly
+ - default

-The exceptions for Draft 4 are:

- - format (optional)
+ - format

 Support for JSON References is in development.
+It is mostly working, however some of the test cases added to [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) for v6/v7 are still failing.

 ## Documentation ##